rotki/rotki/docs/api.rst

       }

    :resjson object result: A list of objects that contain the asset details which match the search keyword.
-   :reqjson string identifier: Identifier of the asset.
+   :resjson string identifier: Identifier of the asset.
-   :reqjson string name: Name of the asset.
+   :resjson string name: Name of the asset.
-   :reqjson string symbol: Symbol of the asset.
+   :resjson string symbol: Symbol of the asset.
-   :reqjson string chain: This value might not be included in all the results.
+   :resjson string chain: This value might not be included in all the results.
 Full name of the EVM chain where the asset is located if the asset is an EVM token.
    :statuscode 200: Assets successfully queried.
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 500: Internal rotki error.